BioHPC/BCB5200S20/docs/syllabus.md

 - **Lab and Homework Assignments** (40%)
   - There will be labs and assignments in a variety of format such as (but not exclusively) in-class labs and take-home assignments.
-  - We will usually give you a week time frame to submit the homework.
+  - I usually give you a week time frame to submit the homework.
 Check the due in the online system.

 - **Literature Review and Presentation** (15%)
   - Submit literature review report (one paragraph or less than 1 page) for each reference paper with your critiques.